 The ideal balanced diet is composed of about half kitchen waste and the remainder a mix of paper, cardboard and leaves.

 Worms are not keen on tough, woody waste, spicy foods, fat, raw onions, or very acid foods such as citrus fruits.
 Never add anything with traces of insecticides or pesticides, poisonous plants, salt, soaps or cosmetics, paints solvents or non-biodegradables.

 Pet bedding from rabbits, hamsters, guinea pigs, gerbils, mice etc – sawdust, straw, hay and paper bedding – can safely be added to the wormery

 Dog and cat poo can occasionally be put into a wormery but if you need to compost this type of waste on a regular basis it will work much better in a separate wormery used solely for pet waste mixed with shredded paper.
-Dog and cat waste can contain dangerous pathogens, so never use the vermicompost where children play or where you grow food crops.
+(See our post on disposing of dog waste) Dog and especiallycat waste can contain dangerous pathogens, so never use the vermicompost where children play or where you grow food crops.

 Chicken manure – before adding to a wormery, chicken manure needs to be well aged or pre-composted as it is very high in nitrogen and ammonia and will get very hot when composting which could kill your worms.